Tipalti

 What is Supplier Onboarding (a.k.a.
 Vendor Onboarding)?

-Supplier (or vendor) onboarding is the process of collecting necessary information from suppliers to set them up as approved sellers with your company.
-The purpose of this process is to help you do business together, buy goods and services and make payments to said vendors.
+Supplier (or vendor) onboarding is the process of collecting necessary information from suppliers used for procurement to set them up as approved sellers with your company.
+This process aims to help you do business together, buy goods and services and make payments to vendors.

 What is the true cost of vendor onboarding?